 We sat there for hours, slowly drifting in and out of comfortable sleep next to one another.
 Conversation was interspersed in our waking moments, almost entirely about our childhoods with a bit of dragon taming talk here and there.
 Most of the stories I could remember clearly, but it was nice to hear them from her perspective.
 It couldn't last forever, though, and as the sun began lighting up the darkened sky, our reality reared its head.
 Time was nearly up, and there wasn't much we could do about it but fill it with our thoughts and memories.

 "Astrid."
 I moved my hand from her hip to her shoulder.
 "You're right, that is silly.
 None of those things are real, and you know it.
 They're just some stories my dad heard years ago from that old wandering couple he and Gobber always talked about.
 But I promise you, I'll be careful.
 Especially if I come across some evil spirits.
 And I want you to promise me the same thing, alright?"
-She stared at me for a moment more before nodding and laying her head back down.
-Her eyes drifted closed for only a moment before Toothless began vibrating us in his usual waking fashion.

 "I hate to interrupt you two, but I've given you as much time as we can afford.
 The sun will be up in less than half an hour."
 Wish a collective sigh, the three of us rose to meet the day as best we could and finished what little else there was to prepare.
 I stowed Toothless's old tack in the den before equipping his new one, making the few adjustments it needed before liftoff.
 I tested the shifter as Astrid loaded the saddle with our gear, and before long we were ready to leave.

 "So."
 Astrid started.
 "I guess this is goodbye for now."

-"Yeah, I guess so.
-But I won't be gone forever.
-I'll be back some day soon, and once that happens, we'll be fighting the queen before you know it."
+"For now, but I won't be gone forever.
+We'll be back on Berk some day soon, and once that happens, we'll be taking out the queen before you know it."
 With a smirk, Astrid hit me, and as expected, followed it up with a kiss.
 This one was different from the others; sweet bliss mixed with all of the negative sensations we'd gathered in the past day and a half.
 Slowly and eventually, we split apart, leaving us with nothing left to do but mount Toothless and make our way as close to Berk as we could.
 Upon arriving at the village outskirts, Astrid and I shared another hug and a small kiss, and once she hopped off, Toothless and I left for the world.